 The “Palace of Flowing Waters” was designed as a water pumping station in 1877 by the Swedish engineer Carlos Nystromer and the Norwegian architect Olaf Boye and completed in 1894.
 The building is covered in over 300,000 glazed, multi-color terra cotta tiles imported from the renowned British ceramics maker “Royal Doulton”.

 Full of interesting details for photography.
 The palace hosts a museum which I suggest to visit.
 Open from Monday to Friday, from 9 am to 1 pm, entrance is free of charge.
 Guided tours every Mondays, Wednesdays and Fridays at 11 am.

-Usually, it is not well illuminated, but on special dates like the “Night of the Museums” (end of November), Christmas and other few occasions it is possible to obtain a perfect night shot.
+Usually, it is not well illuminated, but on special dates like Christmas and other few occasions, it is possible to obtain a perfect night shot.

 Location: Av.
 Córdoba 1950, Balvanera.

-4. Plaza de Mayo (Casa Rosada, Cabildo, Catedral)
+4. Plaza de Mayo (Casa Rosada, Cabildo, Metropolitan Cathedral)

 The “Plaza de Mayo” is the main square of the city and the focal point for the Argentinian political life.

 The most famous building in the square is the “Casa Rosada”, executive mansion and office of the President of Argentina.
-In some special occasions, it is well illuminated for night photographs.
+On some special occasions, it is well illuminated for night photographs.